devang1397/EE_297/Code/Transfer_Learning/readme.md

 Code for each combination of source and target outputs a table shown below as the final results

 Test Accuracy   	Target_50   Target_75	Target_85 Target_95
-Source_50.
-Accuracy.
-Accuracy.
-Accuracy.
-Accuracy Source_75          Accuracy.
-Accuracy.
-Accuracy.
-Accuracy Source_85          Accuracy.
-Accuracy.
-Accuracy.
-Accuracy Source_95          Accuracy.
-Accuracy.
-Accuracy.
-Accuracy
+Source_50         	Accuracy	Accuracy	Accuracy	Accuracy Source_75	          Accuracy	Accuracy	Accuracy	Accuracy Source_85	          Accuracy	Accuracy	Accuracy	Accuracy Source_95	          Accuracy	Accuracy	Accuracy	Accuracy

 50,75,85,95 are the different overlapping ratios used.